apota/argus/README.md

 # Target Audience

 - Devs who want to quickly toggle across multiple AWS accounts, environments to query the AWS landscaape.
-Using AWS console can slow you down.
+All that pointing & clicking on AWS console can slow you down and give you carpal tunnel syndrome (CTS)!

 ## Features